 The IHEs are led by Georgia Institute of Technology (GT) along with the thrust area leads, University of Wisconsin (UW) and The Ohio State University (OSU).

-The other partners include Massachusetts Institute of Technology (MIT), University of Michigan (UM), University of Hawaii (UH), Colorado School of Mines (CSM), Texas A&M University (TAMU), University of North Carolina at Chapel Hill (UNC), Washington State University (WSU), Duke University (Duke) and The University of Texas at Austin (UTA).
+The other partners include Massachusetts Institute of Technology (MIT), University of Michigan (UM), University of Hawaii (UH), Colorado School of Mines (CSM), Texas A&M University (TAMU), University of North Carolina at Chapel Hill (UNC), Washington State University (WSU), Duke University (Duke), The University of Texas at Austin (UTA), Claflin University (CU), and Spelman College (SC).

 The laboratory partners, who will support the research activities and host the students, postdocs and faculty during their internships, include Brookhaven National Laboratory, Los Alamos National Laboratory, Lawrence Livermore National Laboratory, Lawrence Berkeley National Laboratory, Idaho National Laboratory, Oak Ridge National Laboratory, Princeton Plasma Physics Laboratory, Sandia National Laboratory, Argonne National Laboratory, Pacific Northwest National Laboratory, Nevada National Security Site, and Savannah River National Laboratory.